luizbizzio/mypixel/README.md

 ## 📄 License

-This project is licensed under the [PolyForm Noncommercial License 1.0.0](./LICENSE).
+This project is licensed under the [Apache 2.0 License](./LICENSE).

 Commercial use, resale, and paid services are not permitted.